bloominstituteoftechnology/web-sprint-challenge-applied-javascript/README.md

 - [ ] Run `npm install` to download the dependencies listed in the `package.json` file.
 - [ ] Run `npm start` to compile the project and serve it.
 - [ ] Navigate Chrome to the URL indicated in the output of the `npm start` command.
+- [ ] In a separate terminal, run `npm run test:watch` to run tests.

 ### B - Project Requirements